deammion/Engr-Project/architecture_design/architecture-design.md

 ...

 ### 4.4 Physical

-This project is solely software-based and therefore this means that there are no physical requirements.
-The only requirement this project has is that there must be access to a computer to run the program.
+This project is solely software-based and therefore this meant that there were no physical requirements that had to be considered.
+The only requirement outlined for this project was that there must be access to a computer to run the program.
 Furthermore, the computer must have Python installed on it.
 The computer must be able to run Python version 3.0 or higher.
-Section 4.4 discusses how software deals with the hardware availability, reliability, performance and scalability of the system.
-Therefore, as previously stated above due to the fact that project is completely software based the physical concerns that do not need to be considered.
+In the architecture document section 4.4 discusses how software deals with the hardware availability, reliability, performance and scalability of the system.
+Therefore, as previously stated above due to the fact that project is completely software based there are no physical concerns that need to be considered.

-However this project is part of a larger system that does include hardware components.
-For this software project there may be hardware concerns when dealing with the larger system.
-For this project there will interaction with a disk.
+However, it is important to note that this project is part of a larger system that not only includes hardware components but also interacts with hardware components.
+For this software project there may be hardware concerns when it comes to dealing with the larger system in terms of how the software interacts and incorporates with the hardware.
+There will interaction with a disk.
 During the collection phase data will be both sent and extracted from the disk.
 This is a hardware concern that might be considered when the software integrates with hardware.
 This is not a concern that directly concerns  this software project, however it may need to be considered when working with larger systems.

 ### 4.5 Scenarios